 Enjoying the late summer

-It has truly felt like the dog days of summer during the second half of July.
+It has truly felt like the dog days of summer during the second half of July this year.
 Long, hot, sultry days.
 Warm, airless nights.
-And thunderstorms that are forecast but never seem to arrive.
+It’s been a hot dry summer.

 But I’ve been making the most of it because summers in Scotland are SHORT, and it will be over before we know it.
 This time in a month autumn will be knocking at the door (and I’ll be sad and delighted all at the same time).